 Imagination Engages Children’s Creativity

 This one should come as no surprise.
 Creativity is all about exploring our imagination!
 When children engage their creativity, they’re able to practice valuable skills like emotional regulation, problem solving, and cognitive flexibility.
-By encouraging creativity and imagination, caregivers are empowering children to try new things and take chances.
+By encouraging and promoting creativity and imagination, caregivers are empowering children to try new things and take chances.
 It’s no wonder that creativity is a key part of a child’s emotional growth.

 3 Ways Caregivers Can Support Their Child’s Imagination